Skip to content

 The forest has 13 off-the-beaten-track hiking trails where you are accompanied by a guide.

 The Gisakura group is the most visited because it is easily located without much hiking.
-The Gisakura Colobus Monkeys group has four trekking schedules each day; 8 am, 10 am, 1 pm, and 3 pm.
+The Gisakura Colobus Monkey group has four trekking schedules each day: 8 am, 10 am, 1 pm, and 3 pm.

-The Uwinka colobus group has one schedule in a day at 9 am because the experience can take a full day depending on where the monkeys would have traveled to in search of food.
+The Uwinka colobus group has one schedule in a day at 9 am because the experience can take a full day, depending on where the monkeys travel to in search of food.

 Canopy Walk

-The canopy walk is a 2-hour stroll on a 200meters long trail 50 meters above the forest cover and one of the most exhilarating activities to do at Nyungwe Forest National Park.
-The canopy walk starts at the Uwinka Visitors Center and while at the top you take in sights of panoramic views that a hike on the ground would not offer.
+The canopy walk is a 2-hour stroll on a 200-meter-long trail 50 meters above the forest cover and is one of the most exhilarating activities to do at Nyungwe Forest National Park.
+The canopy walk starts at the Uwinka Visitors Center, and while at the top, you take in sights of panoramic views that a hike on the ground would not offer.

 There are viewing points/decks along the walkway that offer opportunities to take a break as you marvel at the amazing scenery and wildlife.
 For safety reasons, children below the age of 6 years are not allowed to participate in the canopy walk.